Man Charged With Arson After Burning Down Homeless Person's Tent

 WASHINGTON COUNTY, Md.
 (WJZ) — Hagerstown deputies arrested and charged a 31-year-old man with arson after he allegedly burned down a homeless person’s makeshift tent.

-Justin Lee Clark has been charged with first-degree arson, first-degree malicious burning, malicious destruction of property over $1,000 and theft.READ MORE: WATCH LIVE: Baltimore Officials To Announce Indictment In Major Hate Crime
+Justin Lee Clark has been charged with first-degree arson, first-degree malicious burning, malicious destruction of property over $1,000 and theft.READ MORE: Horseshoe Casino Hiring Table Game Dealers With $25 Hourly Guaranteed

 Fire officials responded to the 1700 block of Massey Boulevard shortly before 3:30 p.m. on May 28 for a reported fire behind a tractor supply store.
 Crews were able to extinguish the flames within minutes of responding to the scene.
 Fortunately, no one was injured.

 After a thorough investigation, deputy fire marshals determined that the tent was intentionally set on fire.
-Investigators obtained security footage in the area and learned that Clark purchased a gas can and a small amount of gas before walking towards the area of the fire.READ MORE: Maryland Casinos Set New Monthly Revenue Record
+Investigators obtained security footage in the area and learned that Clark purchased a gas can and a small amount of gas before walking towards the area of the fire.READ MORE: Washington D.C.
+Firefighters Save Peregrine Falcon Monday

 Clark was positively identified during the investigation and was arrested without incident on June 4.